-You wanted to stop WhatsApp from auto-saving images and you did.
+Most of the users stop WhatsApp from auto-saving images, to keep the Photos app clutter-free.
 But then, there are some photos you want to save to your camera roll.
 Some photos are worthy enough to be saved for eternity.
 What do you do then?

 If WhatsApp has access to your Photos app (to your camera roll, basically), you can save specific photos manually.
 This, despite having auto-download switched off.
-Here's how to manually save photos from WhatsApp to your iPhone:
+Let’s jump on to it…

 Before you start, make sure WhatsApp is “allowed” to access your Photos app.
 To do this:

-- Scroll down and tap on Privacy → Photos
+Step #1.
+Open Settings → Scroll down and tap on Privacy.

 Open WhatsApp and tap on the chat where the image was shared